 Please bear with us as we do our best to make the wisest decisions, implement them, and communicate them—in an environment where information and guidance is constantly evolving.

-- In order to slow the spread of the COVID-19 virus and support public health, Lake Oswego Public Library will remain closed through Tuesday, April 28th, 2020.
+- In order to slow the spread of the COVID-19 virus and support public health, Lake Oswego Public Library will remain closed until further notice.

 - We recognize that this service disruption will impact our community and did not make the decision lightly.
 Library and city management are following the guidance of public health officials and will continually reassess the situation and our response.